Appraisers and Local Market Analysis

 My comments: Read this article, including the case study.
 See if there are data types and graphs you can use in your appraisals.
 Your clients count on you to let them know the market today, not in the past.
 Of course, I agree with this.
 Appraisers have the most valuable data and analyses in a changing market: listings, pendings, price changes, etc.

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on liability, Market declining?, Humor, unusual homes, USPAP, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on retirement, liability, ADUs, appraiser cartoon, real estate market, Appraisal business, unusual homes, mortgage origination stats, etc.